 When buying a timeshare some consumers have a need to take out a loan, whilst others pay for the timeshare from their own funds.
-Equally some pay part by credit and own funds.
-In this article we are dealing with Consumer who are sold loans and timeshare in the same sales event.
+Equally some pay part by credit and part own funds.
+In this article we are dealing with consumers who are sold loans and timeshare in the same sales event.

-The interesting feature in the sales of Timeshares is that both contracts are discussed, offered and sold by the same representative and when sold the finance company pay to the seller a fee for selling the Banks Product.
+The interesting feature in the sales of timeshares is that both contracts are discussed, offered and sold by the same representative and when sold the finance company pay to the seller a fee for selling the bank’s product.

 Accordingly, the sales person is employed by both the bank and the timeshare seller and the transactions are linked.

-When selling Finance those who sell it, should be regulated (including their agents and servants).
+When selling finance, those who sell it should be regulated (including their agents and servants).
 If they are not regulated and you were sold a loan by an unregulated seller, they have acted contrary to the Financial Conduct Authority.